 Here’s what I mean:

 Physical therapy: Sometimes due to our natural abilities or some major challenge that we’ve faced, our habits are too weak to support us in a healthy way.
 (For instance, many of my clients need strength training to “build” their planning muscles.)

 Occupational therapy: A coach can help you when major life changes or increases in responsibility require developing new ways of thinking and acting.
 This is when your life went to the next level but no one gave you the instructions on how to operate in this new stratosphere!

 In my experience, both with coaching others and with receiving coaching myself, it can feel a bit embarrassing at first to admit that you really are not sure how to improve.
 But once you are working alongside someone who understands how to navigate the territory and will encourage you to not give up when it’s hard, everything comes sooo much easier.

 To your brilliance!

 About Real Life E®

-Elizabeth Grace Saunders is the founder and CEO of Real Life E® a time coaching and training company that empowers individuals who feel guilty, overwhelmed and frustrated to feel peaceful, confident and accomplished.
+Elizabeth Grace Saunders is the founder and CEO of Real Life E a time management coaching company that empowers individuals who feel guilty, overwhelmed and frustrated to feel peaceful, confident and accomplished.
 She was named one of the World’s Top 30 Time Management Professionals.
 The Christian division of her company focuses on a God-centered approach to time management through Divine Time Management Group Coaching.